Breaking the Chain of Infection

 Reducing Risk With Common Sense

 Living in fraternity or sorority chapter facilities, as with any communal living arrangement on college campuses, carries some risk of contracting pandemic diseases as well as common seasonal illnesses such as flu.
-Although there have been many guidelines and recommendations issued by federal and local government health agencies in response to the current COVID-19 pandemic, there are many activities that, if incorporated into daily habits, can improve healthy living conditions for fraternity and sorority chapters.
-Knowing how COVID-19 is spread, and understanding the preventative steps needed to break the chain of infection, can help fraternity and sorority members avoid contracting and preventing the transmission of infectious diseases to others.
-These same activities apply not only to COVID-19, but also prevent transmission of common viruses, bacteria, fungi, and parasites that could result in disease.
+There are many activities that, if incorporated into daily habits, can improve healthy living conditions for fraternity and sorority chapters.
+Knowing how illnesses are spread, and understanding the preventative steps needed to break the chain of infection, can help fraternity and sorority members avoid contracting and preventing the transmission of infectious diseases to others.
+These activities can be applied to prevent transmission of common viruses, bacteria, fungi, and parasites that could result in disease.
 By employing common sense and practicing some simple measures, chapter facilities can remain safe and healthy for everyone that lives-in or simply visits the premises.

 Form Positive Habits

 Creating and maintaining a healthy chapter facility environment will require a disciplined and sustained commitment by all members.
 Unfortunately, college life for students today can no·longer be care-free and business as usual without the fear of contracting a serious life-threatening disease.
-COVID-19 is a real and legitimate threat to all people everywhere, and college students are not immune from contracting this disease that can threaten your life and create difficult and unpleasant consequences for your academic goals and collegiate experience.
-It is critical that all college students take the COVID-19 threat seriously, form positive habits to help protect you and those around you and in your community, and to be sure to follow all mandates and recommendations of your local, state, and federal public health agencies.
+It is critical that all college students form positive habits to help protect you and those around you and in your community, and to be sure to follow all mandates and recommendations of your local, state, and federal public health agencies.

 Take Responsible Actions